Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 }
 There is no way for a clock to access that from another clock-function - they run in their own sandbox.

 Optocouplers lets you send a value between two clocks, even though they run in different speed.
 An optocoupler is similar to a Golang channel.
-You can make your clock block / wait on a new value appearing.

-Also
-- Block until next time writer store value.
+READER modes:
+- Default: reader blocks until new value is written be writer.
 - Sample the latest value in the optocoupler, don't block.
 - Sample queue of all values since last read.
 Notice that the value can be a huge struct with all app state or just a message or a UI event etc.

-Notice: pure functions cannot access optocouplers themselves.
+Notice: pure functions cannot access optocouplers.
 They would not be referential transparent.